jylhakos/MachineLearning/Regression/README.md

-# Fish Weight prediction using regression models
+# Fish weight prediction using regression models

 This project implements supervised machine learning models to predict fish weight using various physical measurements.
 The dataset contains information about 7 different fish species with their corresponding physical attributes.